 Lift Weights: Weight bearing exercise is a must.
 In order to encourage the osteoblasts to continue to build up the bone density you need to include weight bearing exercises in your regular regime.
 Power walking is a great example.
 Pre and post-menopausal woman need to be extremely aware of this.

 Eat Fruit and Veg: Fresh raw fruits and vegetables should be eaten daily.
 The greater the variety the greater increase in vitamins.

 Get Outside: Top up on the vitamin D, feel the air and the sunshine when it’s out and be amongst some greenery.
 Good for body and soul.

 Get Quality Sleep.
 Try and get into a regular sleeping pattern and make sure to get enough of it.
 Your body (cells) repairs itself when you are resting.

 Reduce Screen Time: Especially before bedtime.
 Posture is so adversely affected by phones, iPads, laptops – you’re all slouched down, head forwards, rounded shoulders.
 Neck and back pain will be in your future and your core muscles are completely switched off

 Wear Sunscreen: Nothing ages your skin more than sun damage.

-Eat Well Consistently: Ditch the fad diets.
+Eat Well Consistently: Ditch the fad diets and opt for healthy meals.
 Avoid processed foods and fizzy drinks and try to eat whole foods that haven’t been pumped with hormones, chemicals, stabilisers, MSG, and artificial sweeteners.

 Get the Vitamins you need: Eat foods rich in antioxidant nutrients: Vitamin C, E, zinc, selenium are vital.
 Citrus fruits, eggs, almonds, meats and ginger root are a few examples of what you need to eat to get them.